jornada-im/jrn_metadata/docs/JRN_metadata_standards.md

 ## Personnel and organization elements (\<creator\>, \<contact\>, etc.)

 There are a number of elements in this category grouped together here.
-They normally appear within the dataset element (`/eml:eml/dataset/creator`, `/eml:eml/dataset/contact`, etc)
+They normally appear within the \<dataset\> element (`/eml:eml/dataset/creator`, `/eml:eml/dataset/contact`, etc)

 At least one \<contact\> element must be supplied in every EML document.
-All EML documents should usually have at least one \<creator\> element, but exceptions can be made if this information has been lost in very old Jornada datasets.
+All EML documents should usually have at least one \<creator\> element, but exceptions can be made if this information has been lost in very old Jornada data packags.

 ### \<contact\>